josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

 Anyway, I digress.
-Unfortunately, most companies still administer these arcane, bias-ridden exercises, and so you'll probably have to take some.
+Unfortunately, most companies still administer these archaic, bias-ridden exercises, and so you'll probably have to take some.

 The good news is: most companies at least keep the difficulty fairly low, and many won't eliminate you just because you couldn't get through one on time.
 The exercise is, at least ostensibly, about seeing how you think, and about making sure you're not somebody who's just hoping to make it a few weeks before anyone notices they have no coding skills.